iham/cardgameapp/README.md

 - Write a code documentation with javadoc

 ## NOT targets
-- Developing a (G)UI
+- a (G)UI
-- Developing a Gaming AI to play against
+- a Gaming AI to play against
-- Develop a production ready application
+- a production ready application

 # CardGameApp
 Base idea of this project is to create an extensible Base of (abstract) Types, to create and play several different Card Games.